zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com/downloads/csufresno/om/probablisticDemandLT.html" target="_blank">Probabilistic ROP Model </a> This tool is an interactive simulation that visualizes uncertain inventory demand during delivery wait times (or the lead time) to help assess the impact of safety stock.

-### Misc.
-Topics
+### Scheduling & Lean Operations
+- <a href="http://www.wentoday.com/downloads/csufresno/om/job_shop_simulator.html" target="_blank"> Job Shop Scheduling </a> This tool illustrates the intricacies of a job shop environment by demonstrating how delays can occur when products with varying task sequences enter the queue.
+Careful planning of the facility layout and strategic task sequencing can mitigate these issues.

+- <a href="http://www.wentoday.com//downloads/csufresno/om/5s_weekly_report.html" target="_blank"> 5S Weekly Report & Checklist </a> This tool allows students to generate a 5S activity report.
+They can report their actions, their feelings about the results, and their overall progress in implementing the 5S principles.
+The report can be saved in PDF format.

+### Forecasting & Demand Planning
+- <a href="http://www.wentoday.com/downloads/csufresno/om/forecasting_tool.html" target="_blank"> Forecasting Tools </a> This is an interactive tool that demonstrates five forecasting techniques in operations management through Central Valley scenarios, showing how different methods (Naive, Moving Average, Weighted Moving Average, Exponential Smoothing, and Trend Projection) perform with various data patterns.

+- <a href="http://www.wentoday.com/downloads/csufresno/om/deviation_visualizer.html" target="_blank"> Deviation Visualizer </a> This is an interactive tool that visualizes and calculates deviation measures (SSE, MSE, MAD, MAPE, Variance) by comparing actual data against forecasts or mean values with optional deviation line displays.

+### Performance Measurement & Cost Analysis
 - <a href="http://www.wentoday.com/downloads/csufresno/om/contribution.html" target="_blank"> Contribution Margin vs Contribution Ratio Visualizer </a> This interactive study tool helps visaulize contribution margin and contribution ratio in multiproduct sales mix.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/contribution-margin-calc.html" target="_blank"> Multiproduct Contribution Margin Ratio Calculator </a> This interactive study tool helps calculate the weighted contribution ratio when multiple products or product categories are involved.

+- <a href="http://www.wentoday.com/downloads/csufresno/om/dea_visualizer.html" target="_blank"> DEA Visualizer </a> An interactive educational tool that visualizes Data Envelopment Analysis (DEA) - a method for identifying which organizations (hospitals, schools, stores, etc.) operate most efficiently by plotting them on a graph where the "efficiency frontier" shows best performers and highlights which units are underperforming relative to their peers.

+### Quantitative Methods & Foundations
 - <a href="http://www.wentoday.com/downloads/csufresno/om/summation.html" target="_blank"> Studying Summation Symbols </a> This interactive study component explains the summation symbol - Sigma.
 It explains the core building blocks, common examples, and even study quizzes.

-- <a href="http://www.wentoday.com/downloads/csufresno/om/job_shop_simulator.html" target="_blank"> Job Shop Scheduling </a> This tool illustrates the intricacies of a job shop environment by demonstrating how delays can occur when products with varying task sequences enter the queue.
-Careful planning of the facility layout and strategic task sequencing can mitigate these issues.

-- <a href="http://www.wentoday.com/downloads/csufresno/om/dea_visualizer.html" target="_blank"> DEA Visualizer </a> An interactive educational tool that visualizes Data Envelopment Analysis (DEA) - a method for identifying which organizations (hospitals, schools, stores, etc.) operate most efficiently by plotting them on a graph where the "efficiency frontier" shows best performers and highlights which units are underperforming relative to their peers.

-- <a href="http://www.wentoday.com/downloads/csufresno/om/diminishing_returns_demo.html" target="_blank"> Diminishing Marginal Productivity </a> This is an interactive tool that demonstrates the economic concept of diminishing marginal productivity through real-world scenarios, showing how adding more resources (workers, study time, etc.) eventually leads to smaller increases in output.

-- <a href="http://www.wentoday.com/downloads/csufresno/om/forecasting_tool.html" target="_blank"> Forecasting Tools </a> This is an interactive tool that demonstrates five forecasting techniques in operations management through Central Valley scenarios, showing how different methods (Naive, Moving Average, Weighted Moving Average, Exponential Smoothing, and Trend Projection) perform with various data patterns.

-- <a href="http://www.wentoday.com/downloads/csufresno/om/deviation_visualizer.html" target="_blank"> Deviation Visualizer </a> This is an interactive tool that visualizes and calculates deviation measures (SSE, MSE, MAD, MAPE, Variance) by comparing actual data against forecasts or mean values with optional deviation line displays.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/formula-pad.html" target="_blank"> Formula Pad </a> This is an interactive tool that demonstrates Excel-style formulas through a web interface that provides real-time results and formula tips.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/clt-visualizer.html" target="_blank"> CLT Visualizer </a> An interactive tool that visually demonstrates the Central Limit Theorem by showing how sample means form a precise Normal Distribution (Sampling Distribution) even when drawn from skewed or irregular populations.

+###### Acknowledgments & Disclaimers
+> **AI Assistance:** Please note that Artificial Intelligence (AI) was utilized in the development and coding of these interactive tools.
+If you encounter any bugs, have suggestions for improvement, or would like to provide feedback, please feel free to contact the author.
+> **Academic Inspiration:** Several examples, scenarios, and underlying visualizations within these tools are inspired by classic Operations Management literature, notably *Operations Management: Sustainability and Supply Chain Management* by Jay Heizer, Barry Render, and Chuck Munson, as well as *Operations Management* by Gérard Cachon and Christian Terwiesch.